diversemix/notes/docs/installation.md

-# Notes System Installation for Kickstart.nvim Users
+# Installation

-Since you're already using kickstart.nvim, you have Telescope and fzf installed!
-This makes setup even simpler.
+This guide covers complete installation for users with kickstart.nvim.
+Since you already have Telescope and fzf installed, setup is straightforward.

 ## Quick Installation